|

 protection and guidance despite your fears of admitting your own helplessness

-and despite your impatience with things not happening as quickly
+and despite your impatience with things not occurring as quickly

 as you want.